 The Leadership in Action Program invites PSU students of every gender to volunteer or find a way to get involved with the Women’s Resource Center, where we provide a wide variety of leadership and professional opportunities—in some instances for academic credit.
 One can participate by volunteering at our front desk as a student support specialist, joining an action team, or working on special events throughout the year.
 We seek to support our volunteers in identifying, honing, and developing their individual leadership skills by providing opportunities to work in a collaborative and supportive environment.
 Take the first step to getting involved and fill out the registration form today!

 The WRC volunteer program empowers women by providing student volunteers the opportunity to develop as emerging feminist leaders in our community.
 We seek to support our volunteers in identifying, honing, and developing their individual leadership skills by providing opportunities to work in a collaborative and supportive environment.
 Here are nine ways you can benefit from being a volunteer at the Women's Resource Center:

 Staffing the front desk is a great way for new students to become engaged as volunteers at the Women’s Resource Center.
-Students make a commitment of one four hour a week shift for the whole term, typically 9am to 1pm or 1pm to 5pm, which involves greeting those coming in, answering phones, making appointments, maintaining the space, attending a one hour volunteer meeting once per week and completing other duties as they arise.
+Students make a commitment of one four hour a week shift for three terms, typically 9:00am to 1:00pm or 1:00pm to 5:00pm, which involves greeting those coming in, answering phones, making appointments, maintaining the space, attending a one hour volunteer meeting once per week and completing other duties as they arise.
 Also a part of the role is being able to connect students with resources and creating a welcoming and encouraging environment for students to seek crisis services, develop skills, and build community.
 For more information, please contact Sheena Ino at firstname.lastname@example.org.

 Each year the Women’s Resource Center hosts a number of large student-led.
 Committee chair persons, director, and producer applications are typically available on OrgSync for the current positions being recruited under the “Forms” section.
 It is also possible to participate in event planning by being members of the coordinating committees and helping day of.
 The annual schedule is often:

 The Women’s Resource Center offers a variety of opportunities for students who are interested in internships.
 In many cases, students approach us with their own ideas about special projects or services that are best suited to their skills and area of interest.
 The projects could range anywhere from coordinating and planning events—such as a film series or a workshop—to developing and implementing research projects that support the mission and values of the WRC.
-If interested in an internship or for credit opportunity please contact us to set up a meeting with the WRC Assistant Director, Virginia Martin (firstname.lastname@example.org).
+If interested in an internship or for credit opportunity please contact us to set up a meeting with the Leadership in Action Coordinator, Sheena Ino at email@example.com.

-For more information about volunteering or to ask about the Leadership in Action Program, contact the Volunteer Coordinator, Danielle Huxley at email@example.com or call 503-725-5672.
+For more information about volunteering or to ask about the Leadership in Action Program, contact Sheena Ino at firstname.lastname@example.org or 503-725-5672.